 It is important to understand if antibiotics are used appropriately for the right infections and according to treatment guidelines.
 This section provides resources to help measure appropriateness of antibiotic use in human and animal settings.

 Data on the inappropriate use of antibiotics may provide an idea of the magnitude of the problem and help to inform policy decisions and in planning an intervention.
-Unfortunately, however, much of the data is limited to high-income settings.
 For information on how to set up initiatives promoting the rational use of antibiotics in a systematic way, and interventions to use in such efforts, see the RATIONAL USE focus area.

-It is estimated by the World Health Organisation (WHO) that 50% of medicines used in human medicine are prescribed, dispensed or sold inappropriately.
+The World Health Organisation (WHO) estimates that 50% of medicines used in human medicine are prescribed, dispensed or sold inappropriately.
 In addition, the United States Center for Disease Control and Prevention estimates that 20-50% of antibiotics prescribed in acute care hospitals in the United States are either inappropriate or not necessary.
-The situation may be even worse in low-and middle-income countries with limited resources for surveillance.
+The situation may be even worse in low-and middle-income countries where resources for diagnosis and surveillance are limited.

 In many parts of the world, antibiotics are given routinely to livestock in order to promote growth or to prevent bacterial diseases.
 According to WHO, more antibiotics are given to healthy animals than to unhealthy people.
 It is also common that antibiotics are available without a veterinary ordination.

 What is considered appropriate may vary from different geographical locations and different prescribing and clinical guidelines.